 As the translator goes through Malpesh’s notebooks chronicling his life (each labeled consecutively with a letter of the Hebrew alphabet), he finds that memories are constantly renegotiated; the shadowboxes of old events are filled in over time, until finally we get something fairly close to a fully furnished memory about which all agree.
 Words are magic, Itsik tells Sasha, and she scoffs.
 But in the end it is words that finally brings out something approximating the truth, and leads them all to their true bashert.

-Evaluation: The autobiography of Malpesh is rich with unforgettable characters; a more or less accurate portrayal of what it was like for Jews at the beginning of the 20th Century in Russia and during one of the peaks of immigration in New York; and a portrait of a man you come to understand as well as you can understand any man.
+Evaluation: The autobiography of Malpesh is rich with unforgettable characters; a more or less accurate portrayal of what it was like for Jews at the beginning of the 20th Century in Russia and during one of the peaks of immigration in New York; and a portrait of a man you might feel you come to understand as well as you can understand any man.
 The translator, too, is a wonderfully sympathetic character that you want to know, and feel that you do know.
 With excellent writing, an imaginative plot, a bit of Isaac Bashevis Singer and a bit of Richard Powers, this is a beautifully-crafted piece of literature.
 It has romance, it has history, but above-all, it has intelligence and introspection.
 Highly recommended.